How to apply

 English language requirements

 All students need to have an English language qualification.
-UK students typically need to have a grade C in GCSE English Language, or higher.
+UK students typically need to have a grade C or grade 4 in GCSE English Language, or higher.
 We also accept a range of alternative UK qualifications.

 If you are an EU or international student, we accept qualifications from several countries, as well as a range of international qualifications and tests.
 A full list is given on the University's webpages for undergraduate students: